 Sarah Sawyer is a labor and employment attorney with a focus on commercial, business, and employment litigation.
-Sarah allows business owners to focus on growing their business by anticipating, identifying, and avoiding legal landmines.
+Ms. Sawyer allows business owners to focus on growing their business by anticipating, identifying, and avoiding legal landmines.
 As an experienced business advisor, she works with her clients to come up with solutions to their greatest legal questions and concerns.
 She counsels her clients to implement better policies and practices upfront to ensure they will not face expensive and prolonged legal battles.
-Sarah also advises her clients on how to comply with federal regulations, such as wage and discrimination laws, and withstand litigation when it does arise.
+Ms. Sawyer also advises her clients on how to comply with federal regulations, such as wage and discrimination laws, and withstand litigation when it does arise.

 I help clients focus on growing their business by anticipating, identifying and knocking down legal roadblocks that could stand between clients and their success.